transgenomicsosu/SNP-SELECT/README.md

 This program is implemented for numeric genotype data that is coded as 0, 1, and 2.

+"kdom.cpp" is the source file;

+"data_test.csv" is the data file used to test the program, and the results are included in the output branch;

+"mice.zip" is the data file corresponding to the clustering analysis;

+"Douglas_fir.zip" is the data file corresponding to the pedigree recovery analysis;

 Users can adjust the paramaters, including input file (INPUT), threshold value (THRE) and k value (K), based on their need.

 Input and output pathway need to be adjusted as well.